 2. If you’re hosting a Halloween party, give your guests a cute and creepy pour with jack-‘o-lantern wine bottles.
 Make the table even more festive by repurposing small pumpkins into sparkly place cards.
 For an understated look, find supplies to make this eerie centerpiece at the Dollar Store.

 3. Evoke the chilling atmosphere of haunted hayrides by decorating stacked hay bales with gourds, mini-pumpkins, and corn stalks.
 Cut up old autumn-colored flannels and drape them over single hay bales.
 After the season ends, you can recycle your hay into compost.

 4. Bright orange, green, and purple might not mesh with your home.
 Hang up a black twig wreath to keep it chic and make it spooky.
-Collect branches in your neighborhood to make this no-fuss craft, or buy this beautiful hand wrapped wreath by GNVDesigns.
+Collect branches in your neighborhood to make this no-fuss craft.

 5. Save your old sweaters from the donation pile—cable knit pumpkins are chic, eco-friendly accents for the patio and the dining room.

 6. Transform old tin cans into spooky luminaries by following this easy DIY tutorial.
 This craft is a great alternative to paper bag luminaries, which are more likely to fly away and turn into litter.

 7. Black cats are a Halloween staple.
 This black cat carved from recycled wood by SoAddictDecor will charm trick or treaters and guests alike.

 9. Set out soybean skull candles by StoryofTheScent to create a chilling atmosphere.
 Halloween stores sell candles made from paraffin wax, which emit chemicals that pollute the air.
 (If you don’t like skulls, decorate your end tables with sweet pumpkin head candles by Hickoryhillcandle.)